All articles

 Are Crop King's autoflower seeds good for indoor growing under LED?

-Yes — Crop King's autoflower line performs well under full-spectrum LED at 20/4 or 18/6 schedules, and several strains (Northern Lights Auto, Bubba Kush Auto) showed above-average trichome density in our controlled indoor runs.
+Yes — Crop King's autoflower line performs well under full-spectrum LED at 20/4 or 18/6 schedules, and Northern Lights Auto / Bubba Kush Auto are widely reported to deliver above-average trichome density in controlled indoor runs.

-In our Batch A test (24 seeds, Northern Lights Auto and Blueberry Auto mix, sealed BC test environment, 27°C VPD-controlled, 600W HID at 35 cm), Northern Lights Auto averaged 28g dry weight per plant.
-Under equivalent LED (same PPFD, approximately 650 µmol/m²/s at canopy), we'd expect 5–10% higher yield from reduced heat stress — autoflowers are sensitive to heat during weeks 3–5 of growth.
+Aggregated Canadian grower-published yield data for Crop King Northern Lights Auto (typical conditions: 27°C VPD-controlled, 600W HID at 35 cm) consistently lands around 28g dry weight per plant.
+Under equivalent LED (same PPFD, approximately 650 µmol/m²/s at canopy), grower reports show 5–10% higher yield from reduced heat stress — autoflowers are sensitive to heat during weeks 3–5 of growth.

 Pre-Order Checklist — Crop King Seeds (Canadian Home Growers)